 Each yurt is 16-feet in diameter by 10-feet high and is furnished with bunk beds that sleep three and a queen-size futon for two.
 Each yurt has one overhead light, one outlet, and a heater.
 Bathrooms and showers are nearby.
 Outside is a picnic table, fire grill, and a small deck that is ADA accessible.
 An RV pad nearby is available for an additional fee.

-The yurts can accommodate up to five guests per yurt.
+Each yurt can accommodate up to five guests.

 Bed linens are not provided.
 Campers must bring their own linens and blankets.